 On a previous trip we did the 70 km self-guided loop track.
 It is an easy day tour with plenty of historic and natural points of significance to stop and see.
 The boardwalks and lookouts provide great views of Lake Mungo’s dramatic landscape.
 2WDs can make drive but check conditions before you go.

-For this visit to Mungo National Park we booked a sunset tour.
+For our next visit to Mungo National Park we booked a sunset tour.
 This allowed us to get onto the dunes and amongst the rock formations.
 Best of all, on a cloudless evening, we looked forward to seeing the changing mood of the place at sunset.

 We drove to Mungo from Mildura.
 The first 20 kilometres is on a sealed road, from there you’re on a wide dirt track.
 With any unsealed road, conditions will vary over time so check for updates when you visit.
 At its best, a 2WD will have no problem making the journey.